pierregillon/Watson.Pluggins.Chrome/README.md

 # v1.0 Features
 * [DONE] During the web browsing, automatically highlight suspicious facts reported by the community
-* [IN PROGRESS] Contribute by highlighting text and submit it to the community tp warn and require further investigation
+* [IN PROGRESS] Contribute by highlighting text and submit it to the community to warn and require further investigation

 # Next releases
 * Contribute by investigating fact and link other sources (web sites) that are validing/invalidating those fact.